nzlosh/err-stackstorm/README.md

 1. [Troubleshooting](#Troubleshooting)

 ## Help <a name="GettingHelp">

 You can find users of err-stackstorm on Gitter.  https://gitter.im/err-stackstorm/community or Slack https://stackstorm-community.slack.com `#err-stackstorm`.
+There's also the comprehensive [troubleshooting](#Troubleshooting) section to help guide you through possible break/fix scenarios.

 If you think you've found a bug or need a new feature open an issue on the [github repository](https://github.com/nzlosh/err-stackstorm/issues).

-If you want to contribute to the err-stackstorm project, there's plenty of improvements to be made, contact nzlosh via chat or email to discuss how you can get involved.
+If you want to contribute to the err-stackstorm project, there are plenty of improvements to be made, contact nzlosh via chat or email to discuss how you can get involved.

 ## Installation <a name="Installation"></a>
-Installation of the err-stackstorm plugin can be performed from within a running Errbot instance or from the command line using `git clone`.
+Installation of the err-stackstorm plugin can be performed from within a running Errbot instance.
 Ensure Errbot is up and running before attempting to install the plugin.
-See the Errbot installation documentation here https://github.com/Errbotio/Errbot for instructions on how to setup Errbot on your chat back-end.
+See the Errbot installation documentation here https://github.com/errbotio/errbot for instructions on how to setup Errbot on your chat back-end.
 These instructions assume a running instance of StackStorm is already in place.
 See the official [StackStorm documentation](https://docs.stackstorm.com/install/index.html) for details.

  1. Install Errbot on the target system using standard package manager or Errbot installation method.
  1. Configure Errbot, see the [Configuration](#Configuration) section for help.